Louis Massignon: Religious commitments

-In the 1930s, Francis of Assisi played a great role in his life: In 1931, Massignon became a Franciscan tertiary and took the name of "Ibrahim".
+In the 1930s, Francis of Assisi played a great role in his life: In 1931, Massignon became a Franciscan tertiary and took the name of "Ibrahim" (due to the hospitality of Abraham to the angels).
 On February 9, 1934, he and Mary Kahil, a friend from his youth, prayed at the abandoned Franciscan church of Damietta, Egypt, where Francis of Assisi had met Sultan al-Malik al-Kamil in 1219.
 They took a vow of Badaliya ('substitution'), offering their lives for the Muslims, "not so they would be converted, but so that the will of God might be accomplished in them and through them".
-This vow led to the formal foundation of the Badaliya prayer association in 1947.
+This vow led to the formal foundation of the Badaliya prayer association in 1947, first in Cairo and then in Paris.
+Especially after the 9/11 attacks, Badaliya prayer groups were also established in Boston and Washington DC.

 Encouraged by Mary Kahil and with the permission of Pope Pius XII, he became a Melkite Greek Catholic on February 5, 1949, which meant he still remained in the Catholic Church, but was no longer affiliated with the Roman Rite.

 Instead the Melkite Church consists of Arab Catholics and its Byzantine Rite liturgy is celebrated in Arabic.
 This indirectly allowed Massignon to be closer to Arab Christians and Muslims alike.

 As a Greek Catholic, he could be ordained as a priest although he was married (yet it was not for this reason that he had had himself transferred to Greek Catholicism).
 He was ordained by Bishop Kamel Medawar on January 28, 1950, with the permission of Patriarch Maximos IV, despite some opposition from the Holy See, which, however, finally accepted his priestly ordination.
 Being a priest meant for Massignon offering his life in substitution for others, especially for the Muslims.

 Political commitment after World War II

 After World War II, while still remaining active as a scholar, his focus of attention shifted to political action to help Muslims and Arab Christians.
-In this he followed the model of Mahatma Gandhi and his principles of non-violent action (ahimsa and satyagraha).
+In this he followed the model of Mahatma Gandhi, whose work he studied later in his life and considered a saint, and his principles of non-violent action (ahimsa and satyagraha).
 (He was also president of the Amis de Gandhi association.)
 He made it clear that he did not hope for success in all his areas of action, but that, first and foremost, he wanted to bear witness to Truth and Justice, just as Jesus Christ had done.

 He committed himself to the following (in chronological order):